jhessin/blog/content/posts/love.md

 This got me thinking about a terrible misconception that has even stymied other
 Christians: Soul Mates?
 Short answer there is no such thing.
 The idea that each person has a single other person that they are _meant_ to be with is utterly absurd.
-Not only is it a smack in the face of free will, but it sews seeds of doubt in every relationship: "What if I'm not meant to be with this person?", "What if this other person is actually my soul mate?", etc.
+Not only is it a smack in the face of free will, but it sows seeds of doubt in every relationship: "What if I'm not meant to be with this person?", "What if this other person is actually my soul mate?", etc.